-\Multiple responses
+^{}Multiple responses

 3.2.
-Constraints to Rural Women in Family Farming
+Factors Affecting Rural Women in Family Farming

-Major constraints to rural women in family farming as indicated by the respondents include poor road network (M=4.86), poor extension agent-farmer contact (M=4.64), high incidence of pests and disease infestation (M=4.58), inadequate transport facilities (M=4.57), unavailability of labor saving technologies (M=4.57), low prices of farm produce (M=4.49), lack of processing facilities (M=4.38), lack of collateral for securing loan (M=4.38), inadequate credit facility (M=4.36), inadequate supply of farm inputs such as seeds, fertilizer (M=4.31), inadequate provision of physical infrastructure such as electricity, pipe borne water (M=4.30), poor market information (M=4.27).
+Major factors affecting rural women in family farming as indicated by the respondents include poor road network (M=4.86), poor extension agent-farmer contact (M=4.64), high incidence of pests and disease infestation (M=4.58), inadequate transport facilities (M=4.57), unavailability of labor saving technologies (M=4.57), low prices of farm produce (M=4.49), lack of processing facilities (M=4.38), lack of collateral for securing loan (M=4.38), inadequate credit facility (M=4.36), inadequate supply of farm inputs such as seeds, fertilizer (M=4.31), inadequate provision of physical infrastructure such as electricity, pipe borne water (M=4.30), poor market information (M=4.27) (Table 2).
 The finding is supported by Anyakoha and Mbanefoh (2002) who stated that where there is no motor able roads rural women trek very long distances and this weakens them gradually.

-Table2.
-Mean score of constraints to rural women in family farming
+Table 2.
+Mean score of factors affecting rural women in family farming

-Constraints Mean Score Std.
-Deviation
+Factors Mean Score Standard Deviation

 Poor road network 4.86 0.47

 Inadequate transportation facilities 4.57 0.59

-Scarcity of farm land 2.32 1.27
+2.32 1.27

 Inadequate credit facilities 4.36 0.79

 Inadequate supply of farm inputs such as fertilizer, seeds, agro-chemicals, etc. 4.31 0.62

 Poor market information 4.27 0.85

 Inadequate marketing channels 4.23 0.72

-Inadequate provision of physical infrastructure such as electricity, pipe borne 4.30 0.76
+Inadequate provision of physical infrastructure such as electricity, pipe borne water, etc. 4.30 0.76

-water, etc. 4.50 0.70

 Unavailability of labour 2.97 1.11

 Shortage of labour 2.92 1.13

 Unavailability of labour saving technologies 4.57 0.82

 Inadequate provision of social amenities such as hospitals 3.92 1.02

-Poor extension agent-farmer contact 4.64 0.83
+4.64 0.83

 Inadequate training opportunities 4.36 0.70

 Lack of collateral for securing loan facilities 4.38 0.75

-Unfavorable government agricultural policies 4.19 0.92
+4.19 0.92

-Poor soil fertility 2.61 1.19
+2.61 1.19

 Lack of storage facilities 3.90 0.95

 Lack of processing facilities 4.38 0.74

 Lack of decision-making power 4.08 1.04

 Poor yields of crops 2.72 1.24

 High cost of improved varieties of crops 4.28 0.84

 High cost of farm inputs such as seeds, fertilizer, etc. 4.38 0.76

-Low prices of farm produce 4.49 0.65
+1 4.49 0.65

 High incidence of pests and diseases infestation 4.58 0.69

 3.3.
-Factor Analysis of Constraints to Rural Women in Family Farming
+Analysis of Factors Affecting Rural Women in Family Farming

-Table 3 shows the factor analysis of constraints to rural women in family farming.
-Based on the item loadings, factors 1, 2, 3 and 4 were named institutional, soil management, labour and training constraint, respectively.
-These factors represent the major constraints to rural women in family farming.
+Table 3 shows analysis of factors affecting rural women in family farming.
+Based on the item loadings, factors 1, 2, 3 and 4 were named institutional, soil management, labour and training, respectively.
+These represent the major factors affecting rural women in family farming.

-The factors which loaded high under institutional constraints include lack of collateral for securing loan (0.77), high cost of farm inputs such as fertilizer, etc (0.76), lack of processing facilities (0.68) and inadequate credit facilities (0.63).
+The factors which loaded high under institutional include lack of collateral for securing loan (0.77), high cost of farm inputs such as fertilizer, etc (0.76), lack of processing facilities (0.68) and inadequate credit facilities (0.63).
 Lack of collateral for securing loans as well as high cost of farm inputs limits productivity due to the fact that rural women are resource poor and cannot afford the cost of improved varieties of crops and farm inputs such as fertilizer, etc. This confirms Saito (2008) who stated that while both men and women smallholders lack sufficient access to agricultural resources, rural women generally have less access to resources than men.

-Soil management constraints include poor yield of crops (0.81), poor soil fertility (0.71) and scarcity of farm land (0.55).
+Soil management factors include poor yield of crops (0.81), poor soil fertility (0.71) and scarcity of farm land (0.55).
 Poor yield of crops as well as poor soil fertility reduces the quality of crops produced and consequently reduces its market value.